Clean the Air

 The partnership is particularly focused on technologies that lead to products that improve efficiency with lower emissions and have the best potential for commercialization.
 The collaboration was announced during a ceremony today at the BorgWarner Powertrain Technical Center in Auburn Hills, Michigan.

 “In partnership with the EPA, we are working on innovative solutions to address the greater performance requirements of advanced turbocharging and boosting systems,” Manganello said.
-“These clean combustion technologies attack emissions at the source — in the combustion chamber — instead of solely relying on aftertreatment.
-They provide the technical means for diesels to meet EPAs Tier 2 Light Duty and 2010 Heavy Duty Diesel rules.”
+“These clean combustion technologies attack emissions at the source — in the combustion chamber — instead of solely relying on after treatment.
+They provide the technical means for diesel to meet EPAs Tier 2 Light Duty and 2010 Heavy-Duty Diesel rules.”

-Allen Schaeffer, Executive Director of the Diesel Technology Forum, said that the next generation of clean diesel engines are extremely attractive technologies to reduce U.S. dependence on foreign oil and to reduce emission of greenhouse gases.
+Allen Schaeffer, Executive Director of the Diesel Technology Forum, said that the next generation of clean diesel engines is extremely attractive technologies to reduce U.S. dependence on foreign oil and to reduce the emission of greenhouse gases.